Master's of Science in Nursing (MSN) Public Health Bridge

 Offered By: College of Nursing and Health Care Professions

-Offered by the College of Nursing and Health Care Professions, the Bridge (Master of Science in Nursing with an Emphasis in Public Health Nursing) pathway allows experienced RN's with a non-nursing bachelor's degree to embark on the road to earning an MSN public health degree.
-Upon completing foundational nursing courses from the Bachelor of Science in Nursing, you will then enter the MSN program which offers an intensive introduction to key skills and concepts in public health analysis, planning and implementation.
+Offered by the College of Nursing and Health Care Professions, the Bridge (Master of Science in Nursing with an Emphasis in Public Health) pathway allows experienced RNs with a non-nursing bachelor's degree to embark on the road to earning a public health MSN degree.
+Upon completing foundational nursing courses from the Bachelor of Science in Nursing, you will then enter the bridge MSN pathway with a focus on public health which offers an intensive introduction to key skills and concepts in public health analysis, planning and implementation.

-As an MSN bridge pathway student, you will enroll in seven pre-requisite courses that will prepare you for coursework at the graduate level.
+As an MSN bridge pathway with a concentration in public health student, you will enroll in seven prerequisite courses that will prepare you for coursework at the graduate level.
 You will learn to:

 • Assess learning needs, create and implement a health teaching plan and evaluate student learning in both traditional and nontraditional settings